nefarius/DsHidMini/README.md

 ## Summary

 DsHidMini is a self-contained, low footprint and feature-rich [user-mode driver](https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/overview-of-the-umdf) for Microsoft Windows 10.
 It presents the controller as a configurable variety of fully standard-compliant HID devices to the system and all games built on common APIs like [DirectInput](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ee416842(v=vs.85)), [Raw Input](https://docs.microsoft.com/en-us/windows/win32/inputdev/raw-input) and the low-level [HID API](https://docs.microsoft.com/en-us/windows-hardware/drivers/hid/introduction-to-hid-concepts).
-Optional XInput-emulation further increases the support in modern games built with only Xbox controllers in mind.
+XInput-emulation further increases the support in modern games built with only Xbox controllers in mind.
 The driver supports both wired connections by handling USB communication and wireless connections by building upon the [BthPS3](https://github.com/ViGEm/BthPS3) driver suite.
 An optional .NET configuration tool is provided to alter driver behavior to fine-tune it to specific games or other use-cases.

 ## Features